 Skip to contents

-Transform interval responses from the simplex space to the unbounded space using either Isometric Log-Ratio (ILR) or Sum Log-Ratio (SLR) transformations described in Smithson & Broomell (2024).
+Transform interval responses from the simplex space to the unbounded space using either Isometric Log-Ratio (ILR) or Sum Log-Ratio (SLR) transformations, as described by Smithson & Broomell (2024).
 These transformations preserve the dimensional conceptualization of the interval responses in terms of a location and a width.
 See also inv_ilr(), inv_slr() for the inverse transformations.
-ILR

 The ILR transformation equations are: $$x_{loc} = \sqrt{\frac{1}{2}} \log\left(\frac{x_1}{x_3}\right)$$ $$x_{wid} = \sqrt{\frac{2}{3}} \log\left(\frac{x_2}{\sqrt{x_1 x_3}}\right)$$